 Cloetta has approved science-based targets to reduce its greenhouse gas emissions by 46 percent by 2030.
 These targets were committed to in 2020, with 2019 as the base year following SBTi's guidelines.
 Environmental data is collected internally as well as from relevant suppliers.
 Climate data is generally associated with some uncertainty due to different measurement methods and data quality.
 To ensure highest possible quality Cloetta uses well established methods and frameworks, such as the global Greenhouse Gas Protocol (GHG protocol) for calculating the company's greenhouse gas emissions.
 The GHG Protocol divides greenhouse gas emissions into scopes 1, 2 and 3.
 Climate data is reported monthly and consolidated at a Group level.
-In the event of acquisitions or divestments, or if applied calculation or disclosure principles change significantly, the base year shall be reviewed for possible restatement.
+In the event of acquisitions or divestments, or if applied calculation or disclosure principles change significantly, the base year shall be reviewed for possible emissions.

-Emission factors from DEFRA, IEA, EcoInvent, IMO, IPCC, AIB and WBCSD/ WRI.
-For all scopes, we use a location-based method for calculations of greenhouse gas emissions.
 Applied emission factors are provided by our software tool supplier for sustainability data and based on latest available information.
 These are based on LCA analyses calculated using a cradle-to-gate approach and/or third-party international databases.
 Reported numbers are based on activity- and consumption data from the last available annual account.
-The total amount of greenhouse gases is reported in metric tons of carbon dioxide equivalents (CO $2$ e).
+The total amount of greenhouse gases is reported in metric tons of carbon dioxide equivalents (CO2e).
 Additionally, in accordance with the GHG protocol, we use an operational control approach for consolidating carbon accounting for own emissions (scope 1 and 2).